Ariana Grande and Taylor Swift score 10 MTV VMA nominations

 Lil Nas X, whose “Old Town Road” tied the record for most weeks at No. 1 with 16 on the Billboard Hot 100 chart this week, earned eight nominations.

 The 2019 VMAs will take place at the Prudential Center in Newark, New Jersey, on Aug.
-26. Post Malone and Khalid were surprisingly snubbed: They both received zero nominations despite dominating on streaming services, radio and the Billboard charts with multiple hit songs in the last year.
+26. Post Malone was surprisingly snubbed: He received zero nominations despite dominating on streaming services, radio and the Billboard charts in the last year.

 Lady Gaga and Bradley Cooper’s Oscar- and Grammy-winning hit “Shallow” picked up two nominations: song of the year and best collaboration.
 Boy band BTS earned four nominations, including a bid in the new best K-pop category.